nf-core/ampliseq/docs/usage.md

 1. The path must be enclosed in quotes
 2. The metadata file has to follow the [QIIME2 specifications](https://docs.qiime2.org/2019.10/tutorials/metadata/)
 3. In case of multiple sequencing runs, specific naming of samples are required, see [here](#--multipleSequencingRuns)

+### `--qiime_timezone`

+If a timezone error occurs, this parameter needs to be specified (default: 'Europe/Berlin').
+Find your appropriate timezone with e.g. tzselect.

 ## Other input options